 Keeping Original Safe

 Another problem some developers have is accidentally damaging a theme beyond repair.
-Because you’re using a child theme’s style.css file to make changes to the site, you won’t have to worry about permanently marring the theme.
+Because you’re using a child theme’s style.css file to make changes to the site, you won’t have to worry about permanently marring the original.

 Although you can reinstall the original to revert after damages, it’s just easier and faster to use child themes.